 With teacher appreciation week comes a flood of gifts to the classroom.
-Some of these gifts are fantastic and useful, but other times, teachers are at a loss of what to do with them.
+Some of these gifts are fantastic and useful, but other times, teachers are at a loss for what to do with them.
 Mugs, food, and apple-themed gifts are abundant.
 However, sometimes shelves are full of these items, and food allergies sometimes prevent them from partaking in some gifts.
 Rather than giving unusable gifts, let’s look at some other options.

 Resist the urge to purchase gift cards for your child’s teacher to office supply or school supply havens.
 You want your child’s teacher to spend the money on themselves if possible.
-Try to find out favorite stores or restaurants and get them gift cards to those places.
+Try to find out their favorite stores or restaurants and get them gift cards to those places.
 If you aren’t sure, look for some great local stores.
 Target and Walmart are great for teacher budgets, but most of that money will probably be funneled back into the classroom.

 Pampering or Hobbies